manifestlifeinc/open-data/README.md

 # open-data

-Open data sets, hosted by IBM Cloud Data Services.
+Open data and tools hosted by IBM Cloud Data Services (CDS).

+While [http://opendata.mybluemix.net/](http://opendata.mybluemix.net/) is the primary home page for CDS' open data work, here you can find processing tools, analytics scripts and smaller data sets.

+Each directory has it's own specific README.md file describing its contents and purpose.

 ## Terms of Use